Frequently asked questions

 Q6.
 How often are alarm points monitored, and do I need to wait for the next upload rate period to expire to receive the alarm notifications?

-camdus® monitors sensor alarms every 60 seconds.
+cadmus® monitors sensor alarms every 60 seconds.
 This is independant of the store rate.
 If an alarm state has changed, the device will over-ride the store rate and upload rate settings and store and upload instantly.
 Then return to the configured store and upload rates.

 Q7.
 What is the fast sample rate possible?

-camdus® samples its sensors every 60 seconds.
+cadmus® samples its sensors every 60 seconds.
 But data is stored to local memory based on the store rate.
 The fastest store rate is 1 minute and the slowest 1 hour.
 To preserve battery life we typically recommend a store rate between 5 and 15 minutes.
 Remember sensor alarms will over-ride the store range to store the data when an alarm condition changes state.

 Q8.
 Can device configurations be changed remote via the ratifi® cloud?